KritiDwivedi/The-Study-Krid/README.md

 All artwork, sounds, interface elements, copy, and learning content in this repository are original or generated directly in code.
 There are no third-party trademarks, copyrighted characters, music files, or fonts.
 The optional PDF importer uses Mozilla [PDF.js](https://github.com/mozilla/pdf.js), distributed under the Apache-2.0 license.
 The optional lecture POC uses pinned [Transformers.js](https://huggingface.co/docs/transformers.js/) and a browser-compatible Whisper Tiny English model, both loaded only on demand.

-## Collaboration with Codex and GPT
+## Collaboration with Codex and GPT-5.6-5.6

 This project was created during the hackathon in collaboration with Codex powered by GPT-5.6.